Mushrooms don’t get the respect they deserve.

 Chaga mushrooms, a new one for most, have been used for centuries in Siberia and other parts of Asia as part of folk medicine (1).

-This post examines the evidence for chaga mushroom uses, benefits and whether or not there’s any safety concerns.
+This post examines the evidence for Chaga mushroom uses, benefits and whether or not there are any safety concerns.

 What is chaga mushroom?